Ridhi-Kul/LLMs/README.md

 7. Evaluation using required metrics
 8. Saving the model to use on test data
 9. Prediction

+* First try implementing a pretrained model using a pipeline from hugging face task section.
+* If that does not give good results then try fine tuning (adding more knowledge) on top of pretrained

 Now we will be moving onto understanding LangChain along with vector databases.